 The laboratory highly magnetic separator, equipped with an extra strong magnetic roll, is a scaled-down (but fully operational) version of the permanent multi-stage magnetic separator VMSV.

 Some products from this model family are available for immediate purchase.
 We are constantly extending the offer of our magnetic separators in stock so that we can deliver them to you immediately.
 Please, contact our dealer to inform for their current availability.

-Which industrial branches can the laboratory magnetic separator be use of in?
+Which industrial branches can the dry high intensity separator be used in?

-The laboratory variant of the roll magnetic separator finds its use in the food-processing industry (especially for material testing or final cleaning of meat and bone meal or salt from salt mines), in pharmaceutics, at e-scrap recycling (e.g. for removing undesirable slightly magnetic stainless particles), in the foundry industry (for purification of various sorts of foundry sand), in the glass and ceramic industry (for separation of undesirable magnetic particles from silica and various sorts of glass sand, china clay, limestone, clay).
+The laboratory variant of DHIMS finds its use in the food-processing industry (especially for material testing or final cleaning of meat and bone meal or salt from salt mines), in pharmaceutics, at e-scrap recycling (e.g. for removing undesirable slightly magnetic stainless particles), in the foundry industry (for purification of various sorts of foundry sand), in the glass and ceramic industry (for separation of undesirable magnetic particles from silica and various sorts of glass sand, china clay, limestone, clay).